sib-swiss/unix-first-steps-training/exercise_instructions.md

 * Sort each `array_data-*.tsv` file by its `ProbeID` column using the **`sort`** command.
-* Make sure that the **header line** of the file remain at the top after the sorting operation.
+* Make sure that the **header line** of the file remains at the top after the sorting operation.
   :dart:
-  **Hint:** the header line is the only one that starts with a letter, so we can take advantage of *numerical sorting* that sorts letters before numbers.
+  **Hint:** the header line is the only line that starts with a letter, so we can take advantage of *numerical sorting* that sorts letters before numbers.
   You can have a look at `man sort` (the help for the `sort` command) to find the right option.